aarondesires/portfolio/README.md

 # READ ME
 This repository was created after Replit decided to make their website paid.
 I will be moving all of my files to this repository.
-I go by "AaronButWeird" on most coding websites because that was my old username.
+Most code in this repository are probably going to be in Java language, but I mainly use Python.

 Accounts:
 https://replit.com/@AaronButWeird